 \subsection{Convergence}

-We perform convergence studies in $L^2(\Gamma_h)$ norm on the model problem for both the standard formulation and the symmetric formulation.
-For both formulations results are presented using an equal order approximation of the geometry and the finite element space ($k_g=k_u$) as well as using a geometry approximation which is one order higher than the finite element approximation ($k_g = k_u + 1$).
-The results for the respective formulations are presented in Figures~\ref{fig:convergece-full-gradient} and \ref{fig:convergece-symm-gradient}.
-To detect mesh dependence we also give results for the standard formulation on perturbed meshes in Figure~\ref{fig:convergece-full-gradient-pert}.
-All convergence results validate the conclusion from the analysis that the geometry approximation needs to be one order higher than the finite element approximation to achieve $h^{k_u+1}$ convergence in $L^2$ norm.
+We perform convergence studies in $L^2(\Gamma_h)$ norm on the model problem for both the standard problem \eqref{eq:problem}, formulated using the full covariant derivative $\Dsh$, and the symmetric problem \eqref{eq:problem-sym}, formulated using the symmetric part of the covariant derivative $\epssh$.
+To detect mesh dependence we give results for both structured and perturbed meshes, see example meshes in Figure~\ref{fig:mesh}.